Martin023/photo-shop/README.md

 ## Getting Started

-To get started on running tesagram on your local machine:
+To get started on running tesagram on your local machine :
-You may fork this repository then clone the application or directly clone from this repository git clone
+You may fork this repository then clone the application or directly clone from this repository: git clone

- Install requirements : pip install -r requirements.txt You can create your own database and replace environment variables with your own values for example database name, and password.
+Install requirements : pip install -r requirements.txt

+You can create your own database and replace environment variables with your own values for example database name, and password.

 ### Prerequisites
 The pre-requisites include having python installation (latest version is a plus) ,